WrongAlice/web-sprint-challenge-adding-data-persistence/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables?
 We need a table that has a foreign key referencing the Primary Key of the first table, and a table that has a foreign key referencing the Primary Key of the second table.

 // HEY to TAJA - my repo last sprint was connected to the module 1 project and not the sprint challenge.
-I have Zac looking into how this happened but i think it was an error in Canvas, since we were having many many issues with submitting all projects leading up to the sprint challenge.
+I have Zac looking into how this happened but i think it was an error in Canvas since we were all having many many issues with submitting all projects leading up to the sprint challenge.
+However is there any way to get my sprint 1 re assessed?